-Tertiary treatment processes have been used for many years to polish effluent, reducing concentrations of suspended solids (TSS), BOD and ammonia in WwTW effluent plants.
+Tertiary treatment processes have been used for many years to polish effluent, reducing concentrations of suspended solids (TSS), BOD and ammonia in wastewater and effluent treatment plants.
 Changes in UK legislation including the introduction of the Water Framework Directive and Shellfish Directive has led to increased interest in nutrient removal (P+N) technology and increasing demand for tertiary treatment in the wastewater treatment process.
 Tertiary treatment is essential to maintain future compliance with ever tightening Environment Agency standards.
 Tertiary treatment options available for the municipal market include; cloth filtration, sand filtration, membrane bioreactors and UV disinfection.
-Using the Evergreen Microfibre Cloth Filtration Process it is possible to achieve TSS concentration as low as 1mg/l and consequentially achieve ultra-low TP concentration.
+Using the Evergreen microfibre cloth filtration process it is possible to achieve TSS concentration as low as 0.5mg/l and consequentially achieve ultra-low total phosphorus (TP) concentration.
 Compared with other technology the high hydraulic capacity of the units makes it an economical option with a small footprint and low operating and maintenance costs.